 Even before the first section of motorway opened in the UK in 1958, cars had been developed to carry their occupants at a steady cruise in comfort.
-As motorway networks grew across Europe and eventually the world, cars moved with the times; today, even the smallest city car can happily trundle along at 100mph for hours on end if required.
-Not that that's legal in the UK, of course.
+As motorway networks grew across Europe and eventually the world, cars moved with the times; today, even the smallest city car is capable of sitting at motorway speeds for hours on end, if required.

 Even though our 70mph national speed limit has been around since the late 1960s, not all modern cars feel as comfortable, quiet or safe at that speed for long periods of time.
 For that reason, some of our choices listed below are not what you might expect – in fact, some aren’t exactly class-leading in many other areas, but come into their own when settled into a cruise.

 We've tried to take a rough cross-section of the market, selecting cars whose motorway finesse is better than others in their respective classes.
 That’s why you’ll find city cars and hatchbacks in a list that you might have expected to be full of large, luxurious premium cars (which inevitably make an appearance, too).

 Whatever your budget, if you mostly cover motorway miles there’s no shortage of choice.
 Here are our picks for the best motorway cars on the market today.
 Why not take a look at our guides to the best diesel cars and best hybrid cars too?

 Put simply, the BMW 5 Series saloon is one of the most complete cars on sale.
 Space, comfort, driving pleasure and great fuel economy can all be had in one package, especially if you spec yours well; our pick – especially for motorway work – would be the 520d, which despite its entry-level 2.0-litre diesel engine, still produces a healthy 187bhp and cruises with ease, all the while returning over 55mpg on average.